ulixee/secret-agent/README.md

 # Unblocked Agent

 Unblocked Agent is an automated web browser that's built to be controlled from every facet by a developer.
 It fully implements the Unblocked Agent [specifications][spec], which is a generic plug-in structure to support common Bot detection evasions.
-When combined with the Unblocked [Agent Plugins][plugins], the Unblocked Agent is very difficult to block.
+When combined with the [Unblocked Plugins][plugins], the Unblocked Agent is very difficult to block.

 - [x] **Powered by Chrome** - The powerful Chrome engine sits under the hood, allowing for lightning fast rendering.
 - [x] **Hook in at Every Level of the Stack** - Hooks are defined in the network layer (TCP, TLS, HTTP, HTTP2), browser level and user interactions.
 You have full control of Chrome Devtools API all along the way.